isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Chives.md

 <section>
 	<h4>Growing:</h4>
 	<p>Chives grow steadily when there is enough light and water.
 Regular harvesting and the use of high nitrogen fertilisers will encourage the plant to grow more leaves.
-Plants can be <a href="/page-index/horticulture-techniques/fertilising">fertilised regularly</a> the week after transplanting for a fuller crop.</p>
+Plants can be <a href="/page-index/horticulture-techniques/fertilising">fertilised once a month</a> after transplanting for a fuller crop.</p>
 	<br>
 </section>